After school daycare for families in the UK

 The UK has a well-regulated childcare sector governed by Ofsted in England, the Care Inspectorate in Scotland, and equivalent bodies in Wales and Northern Ireland.
 All registered providers — including childminders and after-school clubs operating with children under eight — must be inspected and rated, giving parents a clear quality signal before they commit.

 For families new to the UK, the main challenge is usually wraparound care: finding provision that sits alongside a primary school place, which may itself have been harder to secure as a late applicant.
-Many local authorities operate holiday and after-school programmes through maintained schools, but private and voluntary providers are often more flexible about start dates and shorter notice periods — important for families arriving mid-term.
+Many local authorities operate holiday and after-school programmes through maintained schools, but private and voluntary providers are often more flexible about start dates and shorter notice periods.

 Costs vary significantly by region.
 London providers typically charge £10–£22 per session (roughly 3–6pm), while outside the capital rates of £8–£14 are more common.
-The Tax-Free Childcare scheme, administered by HMRC, allows eligible working parents to receive up to £500 per quarter towards registered childcare costs — available to those on most visa types with the right to work in the UK.
+The Tax-Free Childcare scheme allows eligible working parents to receive up to £500 per quarter towards registered childcare costs — available to those on most visa types with the right to work in the UK.

-Our listed providers have been reviewed for Ofsted registration status, experience with newly arrived families, flexibility on late enrolment, and clarity of pricing.
-We do not list providers who have received an Ofsted 'Requires Improvement' or 'Inadequate' rating.
+Listed providers have been reviewed for Ofsted registration status, experience with newly arrived families, flexibility on late enrolment, and clarity of pricing.

 After school daycare in the UK — FAQs